Last Updated: March 6, 2025

 vpn solutions for small business

 The zero-trust model is a VPN alternative that grants virtual access to an enterprise’s infrastructure based on clearly defined control policies.
-Unlike a VPN, ZTNA only gives access to specific applications and services rather than the entire network.
+Unlike a VPN, ZTNA only grants access to specific applications and services rather than the entire network.

 ZTNA can also be challenging to monitor and manage.
 This architecture may not provide the same level of network visibility as traditional security solutions.